fra87/OpenHR20/doc/isp/ReadMe.txt

 Remember to use a programmer able to program at 3.3V, since using a 5V one may damage the microcontroller and/or the wireless module.

+Connector_1 and Connector_2 show a sample for a connection.
+A 10x2 1.27mm pitch SMD connector is used, then 4 pins were removed and it was soldered on a piece of perfboard.
+The lower height of the connector lets it sit under the display, so it is easy to reprogram the uC by removing only the screen.

 Tested programmers:
 - USBtinyISP: unable to program the EEPROM memory